0xASTRA/CTF-Walkthroughs/OSCP-LABS/Proving Grounds Play/INTERMEDIATE/SunsetMidnight.md

 Nmap done: 1 IP address (1 host up) scanned in 16.68 seconds
 ```
 // We found an ssh, http and mysql port, I will search the web first
-// Simply going to the website we can see it uses wordpress, so I will use wpscan to see if I find something
+// Simply going to the website we can see it uses wordpress, so I will use wpscan to see if I find something interesting

 // Nothing, so I will try and crack my way into the sql database using msfconsole to bruteforce it
 ```